Web Development and Content

 There are a number of avenues you can take to learn about developing accessible websites and content.

-Deque University offers advanced courses and FIT employees and students have free access.
+- Deque University offers advanced courses and FIT employees and students have free access.
 See: Training

-Contact FIT's EITA officer for a downloadable checklist of accessibility guidelines.
+- Contact FIT's EITA officer for a downloadable checklist of accessibility guidelines.

-And remember: the time to consider accessibility is before a website is built, not after!
+- Consider and plan for accessibility is before a website is built, not after!